marmelab/react-admin/docs/ReferenceArrayField.md

 ## `filter`

 `<ReferenceArrayField>` fetches all the related records, and displays them all, too.
-You can use the `filter` prop to filter the list of related records to dispaly (this works by filtering the records client-side, after the fetch).
+You can use the `filter` prop to filter the list of related records to display (this works by filtering the records client-side, after the fetch).

 For instance, to render only tags that are 'published', you can use the following code: